tianmalu/divops_project/Problem_Statement.md

 ### 📖 Example Scenarios

 #### 🔮 Scenario 1: Casual Daily Use
-- **User**: "How will my week go?"
+- **User**: Click the "Daily Tarot" button.
-- **App**: Draws 3 cards, gives a narrative: "This week you are The Magician...
+- **App**: Draws 1 or 3 cards, gives a narrative: "Today are The Magician...
 A chance awaits you to use your full potential..."

 #### 💔 Scenario 2: Emotional Decision
 - **User**: "Should I give them another chance?"